Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/mfc/reference/cdc-class.md

 ### <a name="parameters"></a>Parametry

 *lpDevMode*<br/>
-Ukazatel na strukturu systému Windows `DEVMODE` .
+Ukazatel na strukturu `DEVMODE` Windows.

 ### <a name="return-value"></a>Návratová hodnota